Lockport, Illinois: Milne-Kelvin Grove School District 91

 Kelvin Grove has grades four through eight; sixth through eighth grade operate as a middle school.

 Will County School District 92

-Will County School District 92 is a public grade school district which serves grades K-8.
+Will County School District 92 is a public grade school district which serves grades K–8.
 It mainly serves the communities of Lockport and Homer Glen.
 It contains four buildings: Walsh, Reed, Ludwig, and Oak Prairie with the administration building adjacent to Ludwig.
+Their mascot is a bulldog.